Boot Camp (TV series): Episode 9 - "The Gauntlet Part 2"

 The season finale of Boot Camp all took place on Day 30, the final day at Boot Camp, and the second day of the Gauntlet.
 It contained the remaining three Gauntlet events, before the final visit to Dismissal Hill, where the six discharged recruits returned to pledge their dog-tags to one of the two finalists.
 The first recruit to gain seven sets of dog-tags would be the winner of Boot Camp.

-Meyers March: Recruits were both given a bag that weighed 20% of their individual body weight, before being set out in different directions on a ten-mile round course.
+Meyer's March: Recruits were both given a bag that weighed 20% of their individual body weight, before being set out in different directions on a ten-mile round course.
 Recruits could choose whether they wanted to run, jog or walk the course, and would pass each other only once.
 Wolf completed the course in 2 hours, 4 minutes and 31 seconds while Whitlow took 2 hours 13 minutes and 4 seconds, meaning that Wolf earned Meyer's dog-tags, and a 4-1 overall lead over Whitlow.
 The recruits were again not informed of the result until Dismissal Hill.

 Jackson's Hold: Recruits were each presented with a set of dog-tags, and had to hold them with their wrist within a metal ring over a tank of blood.
 Recruits lost the task if they touched the metal ring, or if their set of dog-tags touched the blood.
 After 21 minutes and 22 seconds, Whitlow concluded that due to Wolf's superior upper body strength, she would have little chance of winning the event, and instead chose to preserve her energy for the tasks to come.

 Back at the barracks, the former recruits again debated about which way they would be voting at Dismissal Hill later that evening, with Recruit Hutak reflecting upon the harness incident during Week 4, and how Wolf had let the squad take the blame.
 Heading into the final Gauntlet event – the second attempt at Coddington's Crossing, Whitlow and Wolf had both gone 58 hours without sleep, and Wolf led the Gauntlet by a score of 5–1.

 Coddington's Crossing Part 2: In the final Gauntlet event, the recruits had to run the obstacle course for a second time, with the recruit who improved on their first time by the most earning Coddington's dog-tags.
 Although Whitlow was originally on course to win the event, she became stuck at the wall obstacle.
 Over an hour later, and after making 47 attempts, Whitlow finally managed to cross the wall, with the entire team of Drill Instructors supporting her, and she moved on to complete the course, with a total time of 1 hour and 27 minutes.
 Wolf improved on his original time by 28 seconds, winning Coddington's dog-tags.